-Embracing the outdoor entertaining trend12 Jun 2018
+Embracing the outdoor entertaining trend

 As sales of outdoor entertainment and living products continue to witness an upward trend, a visit to the forthcoming Glee exhibition (10th -13th September, NEC Birmingham) will be the perfect place to discover new suppliers and the latest trend info to help maximise further growth in this sector throughout 2019 and beyond.